-Meet Brandon Copeland: NFL Linebacker, New Kiplinger Contributor
+Meet Brandon Copeland: NFL Linebacker, Kiplinger Contributing Editor

 David Muhlbaum: What’s a linebacker got to teach you about personal finance?
 You’re going to find out over the next year as Kiplinger joins forces with Brandon Copeland: an NFL veteran and graduate of the Wharton School at the University of Pennsylvania.
 Our collaboration with Cope kicks off with his appearance on this episode, in which we’ll also talk about a number that’s really, really important to Social Security.
 All coming up on Your Money’s Worth stick around.